Trump touts economy, but not everyone in Michigan feeling it

 The president came to Saginaw County and vowed to revive manufacturing here, part of his vision of returning America to an earlier moment of greatness.
 In Michigan, a state trying to regain the roughly 1 million jobs lost from its peak in 2000, the message resonated.
 But there was never a plan behind Trump’s promise.
 His economic policies have brought only slight manufacturing growth and his trade policies may actually have harmed it.
 Still, Trump is presiding over a stretch of larger growth in other sectors.
 The overall impact is an uneven economy and a clash over whether Trump should be getting credit or blame.

-Trump’s path to a second victory in Michigan runs through working-class places like Saginaw County, about 100 miles northwest of Detroit.
+Trump’s path to a second victory in Michigan runs through working-class places like Saginaw County, about 100 miles (161 kilometers) northwest of Detroit.
 In 2016 Trump became the first GOP presidential nominee to carry it since Ronald Reagan’s 1984 landslide.

 His success here — and in the 11 other Michigan counties that supported Obama and then Trump — was significant.
 Democrat Hillary Clinton received about 10,000 fewer votes in Saginaw County than Obama did in his 2012 win.
 Trump won Michigan by just over 10,700 votes.